Indianapolis Public Library: History

+Jackie Nytes resigned from the position of CEO following protests and allegations of racism.
+John Helling was named interim chief executive officer at the August 23, 2021.
+Helling served until March 2022, when Nichelle Hayes was appointed as interim CEO.
+Although Hayes was a finalist for the position of CEO, a divided board appointed Gregory Hill to the position on April 24, 2023.

 Services

 Website and digital holdings

 The library website provides access to the library's catalog, online collections, digital archives, and subscription databases.
 The Bibliocommons catalog allows users to search the library's holdings of books, journals, and other materials.
 It also enables cardholders to request books from any branch and have them delivered to any branch for pickup.

-IndyPL gives cardholders free access from home to thousands of current and historical magazines, newspapers, journals and reference books in subscription databases, including EBSCOhost, which contains full text of major magazines, the Indianapolis Star (1903–present), and the New York Times (1851–present).
+IndyPL gives cardholders free access from home to thousands of current and historical magazines, newspapers, journals, and reference books in subscription databases, including EBSCOhost, which contains the full text of major magazines, the Indianapolis Star (1903–present), and the New York Times (1851–present).
+E-books (including downloadable audiobooks) are more popular than physical items, with five electronic resources being checked out for each one printed book, CD, or other physical resource.
+In 2023, the most checked-out item in the IPL system was electronic copies of The New Yorker magazine, which were borrowed 6,800 times; the most popular e-book was Spare.

 The Indianapolis Public Library Digital Archives (Digital Indy) is a freely accessible database of over 200,000 digital images and recordings of cultural and historical interest.
 The collections in this archive highlight Indianapolis schools, arts organizations, neighborhoods, governmental institutions, and other groups.

 The library offers the Encyclopedia of Indianapolis, a free-access, web-based encyclopedia providing comprehensive social, cultural, economic, historical, political, and physical descriptions of Indianapolis.
-The updated Encyclopedia of Indianapolis was created in partnership with The Polis Center of Indiana University–Purdue University Indianapolis and several other major historical and cultural institutions and builds on the information featured in the original print encyclopedia published by The Polis Center in 1994.
+The updated Encyclopedia of Indianapolis was created in partnership with The Polis Center at Indiana University Indianapolis and several other major historical and cultural institutions and builds on the information featured in the original print encyclopedia published by The Polis Center in 1994.

 Shared System

 The public library offers library services to Indianapolis schools and museums through its Shared System services.
-The system allows members and students to use their IndyPL library cards to borrow materials from their own library as well as IndyPL's collection through the library's catalog.
-Local museums and special libraries sharing the catalog include the Eiteljorg Museum of American Indians and Western Art, the Indiana Medical History Museum, the Indianapolis Museum of Art at Newfields, the BJE Maurer Jewish Community Library, and Riley Children's Hospital.
+The system allows members and students to use their IndyPL library cards to borrow materials from their library as well as IndyPL's collection through the library's catalog.
+Local museums and special libraries sharing the catalog include the Eiteljorg Museum of American Indians and Western Art, the Indiana Medical History Museum, the Indianapolis Museum of Art at Newfields, the BJE Maurer Jewish Community Library, and Riley Hospital for Children.

 Central Library

-The Central Library building was designed by Philadelphia-based architect Paul Philippe Cret (with Zantzinger, Borie and Medary).
-The original Central Library building was constructed in Greek Doric style architecture, faced with Indiana limestone on a Vermont marble base.
-Central Library opened to the public on October 8, 1917.